 It is important to note that coaching is not something that just happens in a district.
-School leadership is a critical factor in a district's success in using coaching as a professional development process.
+School leadership is a critical factor in a district's successful use of coaching as a professional development process.
 It takes district-level leadership to create the structures necessary for effective implementation.
 The DLT sets the vision and expectation that everyone will participate.
-A training plan is created, a coaching approach is selected, goals for implementation are developed, and time is provided for peer coaches to meet and conduct classroom observations.
-Without these key structures, teachers are not likely to systemically use coaching as a method to extend their learning and refine their use of DCI practices.
+A training plan is created, a coaching approach is selected, goals for implementation are developed, and time is provided for coaches to meet and conduct classroom observations.
+Without these key structures, teachers are not likely to systemically use coaching as a method to extend their learning and refine their use of effective teaching and learning practices.